mlenahan/SpotLite/README.md

     - I created the design for the project using [Figma](https://www.figma.com/).
 This was a good oppertunity to develop the skills I had learned using Figma for the first time on my last project.
     - Here is a link to my figma file for this project [Figma](https://www.figma.com/file/hRjRB7sUTKK0itIYNlGBlH/SpotLite?node-id=0%3A1)

+    - The styling and some of the colours I have used are based around the design of the Spotify App

 ## Features

 Here I will highlight the main features I have included in SpotLite.